-Main Auditorium04/11/2021 - 13/11/2021A psychological thriller, it tells the story of Francis, a young woman who lives a mundane life in the publishing industry, who one day stops to help at a fatal roadside accident.
+Main Auditorium05/11/2021 - 13/11/2021A psychological thriller, it tells the story of Frances, a young woman who lives a mundane life in the publishing industry, who one day stops to help at a fatal roadside accident.
 What motivates her subsequent distortions about what she has seen?
 Are her actions motivated by ruthless ambition or is she just doing what anyone might do to help a grieving family?

 Main Auditorium10/12/2021 - 18/12/2021Tony Palermo’s adaptation remains faithful to the classic American film and introduces all 34 of your favourite characters.
 The story of idealistic George Bailey unfolds as he considers ending his life one fateful Christmas Eve.
 It takes the help of the lovable angel Clarence for George to have a change of heart and understand the true spirit of Christmas.